robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ## Enabling System
 System that supports a .red[system‐of‐interest] during its life cycle stages but does not necessarily contribute directly to its function during operation

-_Examples: computer‐aided design tool, prototype, test harness, trainer, code compilers, and code assemblers_
+_Examples: code compilers, assemblers, prototypes, test harness, unit tests_

 ???
 # System of Interest